 - Paid sick leave balances are not required to be reinstated if they are paid in full to the employee when employment ends.

-- Paid sick leave balances do not have to be cashed out or paid when employment ends, unless another state law or a collective bargaining agreement requires it.
+- Paid sick leave balances generally do not have to be cashed out or paid when employment ends, unless another state law or a collective bargaining agreement requires it.
+However, certain workers in the construction industry must receive pay for the balance of their paid sick leave following separation from employment.